-While this decline is troubling the fact that a dormant market place has begun to register sales and absorption of market inventory is a positive sign of a potential market recovery and transition from the malaise of the past few years.
+While this decline is troubling the fact that a dormant marketplace has begun to register sales and absorption of market inventory is a positive sign of a potential market recovery and transition from the malaise of the past few years.

-Though recent sales activity is warmly welcomed and a positive sign for the market place, recent market activity continues to have limited impact on the market's overall vacancy rate of approximately fifteen per cent for the past several years.
+Though recent sales activity is warmly welcomed and a positive sign for the marketplace, recent market activity continues to have limited impact on the market's overall vacancy rate of approximately 15% for the past several years.